lordfeck/no-wei/README.md

 The banner will only show for Chrome users.
 It will explain very briefly and politely why they should consider another browser.
 There is also a link to an online resource that informs of the dangers posed by WEI.

 Finally, there is an option to hide the banner, with this preference stored in localstorage.
 This option may be switched off; that depends how strongly you feel.
 To switch off the dismissal option, set `allowDismissal = false` in `no-wei.js`.

+An example of how the banner will appear [may be seen here](https://soft.thran.uk/no-wei.html).
+This example has UA detection turned off, so will be seen by all browsers.

 # Why no WEI?
 To quote Greg Farough of the Free Software Foundation: